CAJan93/docker_cheat_sheet/kubernetes/CKAD/core_concepts/README.md

 The basic building block of our cluster.
 They are the smallest unit in our cluster an can run one or more container.

 ## 4.1.
 What are the basic characteristics of the network within a pod?
+X

 * Pod containers share the same IP/port
 * Pod containers have the same network interface (localhost)